Hasan-Alsulaiman/ns3_twoLans/README.txt

 NS3 simple example program:
- create a lan with a number of devices and test them using echo:
+ create a LAN with a number of devices and test them using echo:

  n1----n2----n3
  |            |